-Red Wing Academy is open to non-beginner violin, viola, cello, bass, guitar, mandolin and banjo students.
+Red Wing Academy is open to non-beginner violin, viola, cello, bass, guitar, mandolin and banjo students ages 5 – 19.
 Students will receive individual and group instruction from highly trained music teachers and will also be coached by members of The Steel Wheels throughout the week.
-Daily curriculum will include group classes, mini lessons, improv and jam sessions, technique and tone development, stage performance, electives, recreation, panel discussions, and more.
+Daily curriculum will include group classes, mini lessons, improv and jam sessions, technique and tone development, stage performance, electives, recreation, panel discussions, showcases, and more.
 Each day will close with a camp wide rehearsal to practice for Red Wing performance.

 Scholarship opportunities are available for qualifying students.
-Admission to the festival and a T-shirt are included for participants.
+Admission to the festival and a T-shirt are included for participants (family/friends of campers must purchase their own pass to the festival).

 Email [email protected] or call 540-588-0332 for more information or to inquire about overnight accommodations on campus if you are traveling from out of town.